n1crack/datatables/README.md

         return 'you are not authorized to view this column';
     });

-    $dt->hide('plevel'); // hide 'plevel' column from the output
+    $dt->hide('plevel'); // hides 'plevel' column from the output

     $dt->add('action', function($data){
-        // return a link in a new column return "<a href='user.php?id=" . $data['id'] . "'>edit</a>";
+        // returns a link in a new column return "<a href='user.php?id=" . $data['id'] . "'>edit</a>";
     });